This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Add the spices and mix in.
-Cook the mixture for a 1-2 minutes until the spices get fragrant.
+- Reduce heat to medium.
+Add the spices and mix in.
+Cook the mixture for a minute until the spices get fragrant.

-- Add tomatoes, lime and splash of water and cook until the tomatoes are saucy. (use more or less tomatoes to preference).
-Mash the larger pieces.
-4 to 5 minutes.
+- Add tomatoes, lime and a splash of water and cook until the tomatoes are saucy.
+(Use more or less tomatoes, to preference).
+Mash the larger pieces, so they cook and get jammy, 4 to 5 minutes.

-- Add the cilantro, chickpeas, water, salt and pepper and mix in.
-Cover and cook for 15 minutes or more or until the chickpeas pick up some flavor.
+- Add the cilantro if using, chickpeas, water, salt and mix in.
+Cover, reduce heat to medium low and cook for 15 minutes or more or until the chickpeas pick up some flavor.
 Taste and adjust salt, heat, tang (lime).
-Simmer uncovered for a few minutes if needed.
-Serve with a garnish of chopped onion, cayenne and a good dash of fresh lime or lemon juice.
-With cumin scented rice from my book with a side of spiced potatoes or roasted veggies of choice,
+Simmer uncovered for a few minutes, if needed.
+Mash some of the chickpeas, add 2 tablespoons non-dairy yogurt or cream for creaminess (optional).
+Serve with the potatoes (below), and a garnish of chopped onion, cayenne and a good dash of fresh lime or lemon juice.

 Notes